 He holds an MLS (Archival Management) and an MA (History) from Simmons College and has been a featured genealogist on Who Do You Think You Are? with Sarah Jessica Parker, Kelly Clarkson, Ashley Judd, Reba McEntire, and Rob Lowe.
 Joshua can be seen taking America through their past as a host on the popular PBS series Genealogy Roadshow.

 Franchesca has a B.S. from Boston University in Broadcasting and Film, and is a graduate of B.U.'s Certificate in Genealogical Research program (OL24).
-She serves as the Vice President of the Board for the DNA Doe Project and is also the organization’s Media and Communications Director.
-She is a member of APG, APG Virtual Chapter, APG New England Chapter, APG Forensic Genealogy SIG, NGS and SCGS.
+She is a member of APG, APG Virtual Chapter, APG New England Chapter, APG Forensic Genealogy SIG, NGS, and SCGS.

 Katherine Willson lives in Ann Arbor, Michigan with her husband and two dogs, and she has researched her family’s genealogy for 40+ years.
 She works full-time as a genealogical researcher for private clients, and she averages 65 lectures annually at local, state, regional, and national societies and conferences, including the Association of Professional Genealogists’ Professional Management conferences, the Federation of Genealogical Societies conferences, the National Genealogical Societies conferences, and RootsTech conferences.
 She is the Past President of the Michigan Genealogical Council, and is the Founder and President of the Virtual Genealogical Association, whose membership has grown to over 1900 members from 23 countries.
 Katherine is currently on the clock for her BCG certification, and continues her education through SLIG (3 years), SLIG Academy (2 years), and GRIP (2 years).